Firearms Research and Public Health: Promoting Awareness through Online Access

 Matthew L. Boulton

-Professor, Epidemiology and Global Public Health; Editor-in-Chief, American Journal of Preventive Medicine
+Professor of Epidemiology and Preventive Medicine; Professor of Global Public Health; Editor-in-Chief, American Journal of Preventive Medicine

-April 4, 2018, Epidemiology, Faculty, Advocacy, Epidemiology, Health Communication, Policy, Violence
+April 4, 2018, Epidemiology, Faculty, Advocacy, Epidemiology, Guns, Health Communication, Policy, Violence

 Over the past two decades, lack of funding support and other legislative obstacles have stifled research on the public health effects of gun violence in the United States.